-For Graduate Certificate of Counselling, Administrative fee covers general administration, professional indemnity, and practicum administration and management.
+For Graduate Certificate in Counselling, Administrative fee covers general administration, professional indemnity, and practicum administration and management.

-For Graduate Diploma of Counselling, Master of Counselling (Advanced) and Graduate Certificate in Clinical Supervision, Administrative fee covers general administration, professional indemnity, and practicum administration and management.
-This includes fees payable 100% to Swinburne University of Technology for associated resource costs specific to student enrolment.
+For Graduate Diploma in Counselling and Master of Counselling, Administrative fee covers general administration, professional indemnity, and practicum administration and management.

 Please note that all fees stated above are subject to revision by ECTA.
 However, what is presented in the signed Student Contract will not change.

-Non Payment of Course Fees by Due Date
+Non-Payment of Course Fees by Due Date

 Schedule B of the Student Contract specifies the payment due date for each instalment of course fees.
-Students who fail to make payment by the payment due date may do so within the grace period of 30 calendar days after the payment due date.
+Students who fail to make payment by the payment due date may do so within the grace period of 30 calendars days after the payment due date.
 If no payment is made by the end of the grace period, the student is required to, within 3 days after the end of the grace period, submit a completed appeal form to ECTA stating the reasons for non-payment and when payment will be made.
-ECTA's Board of Directors will consider the appeal in accordance with Swinburne University of Technology's "Student Administration Regulations, 2013 (Chapter 3.
-Fees)" and make such decisions it deems fit including cancelling the student's enrolment in the course without notice.
+ECTA's Board of Directors will consider the appeal in accordance with Flinders University, "Students with Outstanding Debt Procedure" and make such decisions it deems fit including cancelling the student's enrolment in the course without notice.
 If no completed appeal form is received from the student within 3 days after the end of the grace period, the student's enrolment in the course may be cancelled without notice.
 These same terms and conditions are described in full in Schedule B of the Student's Contract.